PO Box 1555

 Toowoomba QLD 4350

-Our lectures are held at 6pm on a Tuesday at The Glennie Room, The Glennie School, 246A Herries Street, Toowoomba.
-Following the lecture, a delicious supper is served with wine and orange juice and an opportunity to chat with the lecturer.
+Our lectures are held at 6pm on a Thursday** at St James Church Hall, 145 Mort Street Toowoomba.
+Following the lecture, a delicious supper is served with an opportunity for fellowship and chat with the lecturer.

 During the year an informative Newsletter is published in the lead up to each lecture.
 Excursions to important exhibitions in Brisbane and surrounds are often planned.